muhammadser1/DODGEBALL-LEGEND/README.md

 ## Week 10:

 1. Make two boxes and place them on the wall by clicking the right and left mouse buttons.
 The boxes should be positioned very close to the wall, almost touching it.
+(2 hour)

 ![](https://github.com/muhammadser1/DODGEBALL-LEGEND/blob/main/week%2010(1).gif)

+2. Before, I used a separate script called pickball for each ball.
+Now, I am using tags instead of names, and only two scripts are needed.
+(1 hour)

+3. build my Maze using ProBuilder (1 hour).

+4. import tutorial code and update the code to new version and fix some bugs and choose just related code ...( 4 hour)

+Total Hours: 9